PET HEALTH

 Whether your pup is curious and gets stung by a bee, adventurous and runs through some poison nettle, or has seasonal allergies that flare up, they may end up in uncomfortable situations.

 With your vet’s advice, Benadryl may be used to help treat some of these allergy symptoms.
 But if further medical attention is needed, a surprise trip to the vet could cost a pretty penny.
-Your dog deserves the best care, and signing up for a MetLife Pet dog insurance policy may help you get reimbursed for those vet bills — putting money back in your wallet for the next adventure together.
+Your dog deserves the best care, and signing up for a MetLife Pet dog insurance policy may help you get reimbursed5 for those vet bills — putting money back in your wallet for the next adventure together.
 Get your free quote today.

 Help Keep Your Dog Healthy and Happy